IskanderBlue/dev-bootcamp-brownie/README.md

+### Note, edited for last exercise in chainlink smartcontract bootcamp

 # chainlink-mix

 > NOTE: This has been recently updated for better compatibility with local blockchains.
 Check out the scripts to learn more.